sashankrayapudi/nospoilers/README.md

 # Technologies Used

--Python
--HTML
--CSS
--pip3
--Django
--Postresql
--DTL
--Bootstrap
+- Python
+- HTML
+- CSS
+- pip3
+- Django
+- Postresql
+- DTL
+- Bootstrap

 # Getting Started

-- User must be logged in to access all of the app's functionality -Add services you watch to your profile
+- User must be logged in to access all of the app's functionality
+- Add services you watch to your profile
--Create a group and invite your friends with the group pin -Based on your group’s mutual services, Watch Buddy will recommend the highest rated shows [Go To Watch Buddy!](https://no-spoilers.herokuapp)
+- Create a group and invite your friends with the group pin
+- Based on your group’s mutual services, Watch Buddy will recommend the highest rated shows [Go To Watch Buddy!](https://no-spoilers.herokuapp)

 # Future Enhancements